Atlas-OS/docs/.github/CONTRIBUTING.md

 The theme we use for [MkDocs](https://www.mkdocs.org/) is [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 If you are new to Material for MkDocs, we recommend reading the [Material for MkDocs documentation](https://squidfunk.github.io/mkdocs-material/) to get started.
 You can find lots of useful information on styling, and how to use MkDocs to your best.

-*We use the Insiders edition of Material for MkDocs, so do not worry about limitations!*
+We use the [Insiders edition of Material for MkDocs](https://squidfunk.github.io/mkdocs-material/insiders/), so do not worry about formatting or feature limitations when creating documentation.
+Keep in mind that you'll need your own copy of Material for MkDocs Insiders to build and preview the documentation locally with the right formatting and features support.

 ## Committing to our standards